eldridgejm/gradelib/doc/tutorial/policies.rst

 Giving multiple chances at an assignment
 ----------------------------------------

+The :func:`gradelib.policies.retries.take_best_attempt`
-The :func:`gradelib.policies.retries.retry` function allows you to give students multiple chances at an assignment.
+function allows you to give
+students multiple chances at an assignment.
 By default, it takes the maximum score of all attempts, but you can specify a different function to combine scores with a penalty.